 Her research resulted in the prototype for the Pump2Baby Bottle.

-“Pumping sucks regardless of how many babies you’re pumping for, but everything is harder with multiples,” she says Katherine, an assistant professor of mechanical engineering and materials science at the University of Pittsburgh Swanson School of Engineering.
+“Pumping sucks regardless of how many babies you’re pumping for, but everything is harder with multiples,” says Katherine, an assistant professor of mechanical engineering and materials science at the University of Pittsburgh Swanson School of Engineering.